 - Practical experience out in the field learning to code habitats according to the UKHab field key, using secondary codes to provide additional information.

-- Practical experience out in the field of mapping habitats in accordance with UKHab protocols.
+- Practical experience in the field of mapping habitats in accordance with UKHab protocols.

 - Practical experience in the field identifying plant and tree species indicative of a range of grassland, woodland and scrub habitats and/or other example habitats dependent upon course venue.